ravendb/docs/Chapter14.rst

 your queries, it doesn't have to think, all the processing has already been done.

-Lucene comes with an advanced set of `query options <http://lucene.apache.org/java/2_4_0/queryparsersyntax.html>`_, that allow RavenDB to support the following:
+Lucene comes with an advanced set of `query options <http://lucene.apache.org/java/2_4_0/queryparsersyntax.html>`_, that allow RavenDB to support the following (which is still just a partial list):

 * full text search
 * partial string matching
 * range queries (date, integer, float etc)
 * spatial searches
 * auto-complete or spell-checking
+* faceted searches

 How indexes are stored